the-markup/investigation-isp/README.md

-# Uncovering Disparities in Internet Service Offers
+# How We Uncovered Disparities in Internet Service Offers

-This repository contains code to reproduce the findings featured in our story "[Dollars to Megabits: You May Be Paying 400 Times as Much as your Neighbor for Internet](https://themarkup.org/still-loading)" from our series [Still Loading](https://themarkup.org/still-loading).
+This repository contains code to reproduce the findings featured in our investigation "[Dollars to Megabits: You May Be Paying 400 Times as Much as your Neighbor for Internet](https://themarkup.org/still-loading)" from the series [Still Loading](https://themarkup.org/still-loading).

-Our methodology is described in "[How We Uncovered Disparities in Internet Deals Offered to Disadvantaged Communities](https://themarkup.org/still-loading)".
+Our methodology is described in detail in "[How We Uncovered Disparities in Internet Deals Offered to Disadvantaged Communities](https://themarkup.org/still-loading)".

 Data that we collected and analyzed are in the `data` folder.